As Paris Family Dental, part of social responsibility with the current situation in COVID-19, we continue to see dental emergencies.

-Regularly see your dentist and hygienist via check-ups and hygiene cleaning appointments.
-This affords you the opportunity to have your dentist regularly monitor your oral health and make early recommendations to keep your teeth out of “emergency mode”, which means that you are at risk of treatment becoming more costly, being in pain, or losing a tooth.
-Having a great relationship with your dental home inherently makes it more likely you will be able to contact them after hours, should the need arise, especially if you are a patient of Dr. Brandon Del Toro as all regular patients have been given his after hours emergency phone number via their appointment cards.
+Regularly see dentist Paris TX and hygienist via check-ups and hygiene cleaning appointments.
+This allows you to have your dentist regularly monitor your oral health and recommend keeping your teeth out of “emergency mode”, so you are not a risk of treatment becoming more costly, being in pain, or losing a tooth.
+Having a great relationship with your dental clinic inherently makes it more likely you can contact them after hours, should the need arise, especially if you are a patient of Doctor Brandon Del Toro as all regular patients have given his after hours emergency phone number via their appointment cards.

 Because unforeseen and unpredictable situations can arise, you should be prepared and know how to act in certain situations as this may make the difference in keeping or losing a tooth.

-The American Academy of Pediatric Dentistry (AAPD), gives the following suggestions for dental emergencies:
+The American Academy of Pediatric Dentistry (AAPD), gives the following suggestions during dental emergencies:

-DO NOT try and put it back in place.
-Contact Dr. Del Toro as soon as possible.
+DO NOT put it back in place.
+Contact Doctor Del Toro as soon as possible.
 Bring the tooth with you to the appointment though it likely will not be replanted because it could damage the developing adult tooth.

-Contact Dr. Del Toro immediately.
-Prompt treatment is required to ensure the long term vitality of the tooth.
+Contact Doctor Del Toro immediately.
+It requires prompt treatment to ensure the long term vitality of the tooth.
 Find and bring all broken tooth fragments to your appointment.
 Place the fragments in saliva, cold milk or water and bring it with you to the dentist.

-Again, it is crucial you call Dr. Del Toro immediately.
-Most knocked-out teeth can be saved if you see Dr. Del Toro within 30 minutes to an hour of the accident.
+Again, it is crucial you call Doctor.
+Del Toro immediately.
+We can save most knocked out teeth if you see Doctor Del Toro within 30 minutes to an hour of the accident.
 In the interim, gently rinse off dirt/debris on the tooth with cold water (no soap).
 Do NOT clean or scrub the tooth.
-If possible, put the tooth back in the socket and steadily hold it there with clean washcloth.
+If possible, put the tooth back in the socket and steadily hold it there a clean washcloth.
 If you cannot put the tooth back in the socket, place the tooth in a container of saliva, cold milk, or water.